astramieri/power-bi-data-analyst/docs/module_2/power_bi.md

 # Power BI

+**Microsoft Power BI** is a complete reporting solution that offers data preparation, data visualization, distribution, and management through development tools and an online platform.

 There are three primary components to Power BI:
 - **Power BI Desktop** (desktop application)
 - **Power BI Service** (online platform)